MarcosTulioSDLV/Library-System/README.md

 # Fronted

 ## Development Tools:
-The Fronted was built by using:
+The Fronted was built with:
 - HTML
 - CSS
 - Vanilla JavaScript.